kitschpatrol/yanki-obsidian/readme.md

 ##### Automatic note names

 When enabled, local note files will be renamed to match their content.
-This is useful if you want to feel have semantically reasonable note file names without managing them by hand.
+This is useful if you want to have semantically reasonable note file names without the exertion of managing note titles yourself.

-If the prompt or response has multiple lines, only the first line is considered.
+If the prompt or response has multiple lines, only the first line of text is considered.

-The file renaming pass runs as part of every sync to Anki, and only affects notes in side a [watched folder](#watched-folder-list).
-Even if the Anki application is closed, attempting a sync will still update the local flashcard note file names.
+The file renaming pass runs as part of every sync to Anki, and only affects notes inside a [watched folder](#watched-folder-list).
+Even if the Anki application is closed, attempting a sync will still update the local flashcard note file names, and modifying the content of a watched flashcard note will update its title immediately.

-There are some great community plugins dedicated to content-driven file naming, like Rey Christian's [Auto Filename](https://github.com/rcsaquino/obsidian-auto-filename) plugin, but the feature is built into Yanki since the renaming process can be more precise when it understands the structure of flashcard notes.
+There are some great community plugins dedicated to content-driven file naming, like Rey Christian's [Auto Filename](https://github.com/rcsaquino/obsidian-auto-filename) plugin, but this feature is built into Yanki since the renaming process can be more precise when the structure of flashcard notes is understood.

 _Default: Off_